Loralee: The Dimestore Novella

 “I could choke him, Hardy.
 This is going to destroy Jan.”
 Loralee was furious.

 “Let me do what I need to do.
 We should seriously consider hiring someone to spin this our way, damage control.
-I’ll need help on this and it isn’t going to be cheap.
+I’ll need help with this, and it isn’t going to be cheap.
 I’ll talk to Bill.
 We will need to sit down in the morning, you need to call Janean.
 Things are going to start happening fast for a while and then keep happening faster while everyone tries to get to things first.
 Do you understand?”

 “She’s exhausted, worried about her kids.
-What are talking about?
+What are we talking about?
 She doesn’t know anything else.”
 Henry was standing, his hands on Loralee’s shoulders again, protecting.

 “All right,” Pattershaw sat his briefcase down, scratched at the corner of his mouth.
-“This is how it is, wealthy, married couple, both having affairs, both have had numerous affairs, one dead girlfriend, pictures of what looks to be a poolside orgy involving a twenty-one-year-old former high school dance team member, that’s drill team, right?
+“This is how it is, a wealthy, married couple, both having affairs, both have had numerous affairs, one dead girlfriend, pictures of what looks to be a poolside orgy involving a twenty-one-year-old former high school dance team member, that’s drill team, right?
 And they just don’t call it that anymore?
-An acquaintance of the daughter of the accused, no less, and a business man from out of town who looks to be in his early fifties, and your husband, and Donna, James Nevelle, and if I’m not mistaken, Suzanne Martin, who, allegedly has a child with Malcom.
-Malcom, who has given her a house, been giving her money every month.
+An acquaintance of the daughter of the accused, no less, and a businessman from out of town who looks to be in his early fifties, and your husband, and Donna, James Nevelle, and if I’m not mistaken, Suzanne Martin, who, allegedly has a child with Malcolm.
+Malcolm, who has given her a house, been giving her money every month.
 Then we have photographs of the two of you carrying on.
 I’m guessing the white house is yours, right?
 Henry?
-And then, the dead woman’s husband, Mr. Barlow, killing an officer before being shot himself, after running around spying on everyone, coming here to kill Malcom, over his poor, dead, cheating wife.
+And then, the dead woman’s husband, Mr. Barlow, killing an officer before being shot himself, after running around spying on everyone, coming here to kill Malcolm, over his poor, dead, cheating wife.
 What part of this are you two not understanding?”